Marice Ashe, JD, MPH

 As the events and webinars manager, Livia helps with the design and implementation of the organization's events and webinars, and manages ChangeLab Solutions' social media accounts and video production.
 Prior to joining ChangeLab Solutions, Livia provided technical assistance to college campuses with multidisciplinary teams of practitioners serving survivors of sexual violence in the United States and Puerto Rico.
 In addition, she has experience working with immigrant communities around issues of HIV, substance use, incarceration/detention and gender-based violence.
-She is a graduate of UC Berkeley and Columbia University School of Social Work.
+Livia graduated from UC Berkeley and Columbia University School of Social Work.

 Meliah Schultzman, JD

 As executive vice president, Dana directs the internal functions at ChangeLab Solutions.
 She comes to the organization with thirty years of experience in leadership and management roles in both the private and nonprofit sectors.
 For three years, Dana served as director of operations & finance at the Center for Justice and Accountability (CJA), a nonprofit international human rights law firm.
 Before working at CJA, she co-founded and managed a service that provided technology solutions to non-profits, small businesses and residential customers.
 She also served eight years as president and CEO of the Every Child Can Learn Foundation (now the San Francisco Schools Alliance).
 Prior to joining the Foundation, she worked in a progression of jobs at IBM in sales, marketing, finance, administration and ultimately public affairs, where she led efforts to enhance the corporation’s reputation and find common ground with local community needs in the Western U.S. Dana graduated from Scripps College with a degree in British and American literature.